hall-lab/1kg_sv_comparison/README.md

 * make (if you use the Makefile)

 # 1000 Genome Calls Preparation
+A Makefile is provide to run these steps.
+If the dependencies are met then you can run by typing `make all`.
 1. Download the calls
    ```
    curl -O ftp://ftp.ncbi.nlm.nih.gov/1000genomes/ftp/phase3/integrated_sv_map/ALL.wgs.integrated_sv_map_v2.20130502.svs.genotypes.vcf.gz